MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/findpatterns.md

 ms.service: prose-codeaccelerator
 author: simmdan
 ms.author: dsimmons
-description: LEarn how to automatically identify different formats and patterns in input string data with PROSE Code Accelerator for Python.
+description: Learn how to automatically identify different formats and patterns in input string data with PROSE Code Accelerator for Python.
 ---

 # Find patterns in strings with Code Accelerator